feathersjs/feathers/support.md

 ## Why another Node web framework?

 We know!
 Oh God another NodeJS framework!
 We really didn't want to add another name to the long list of NodeJS web frameworks but also wanted to explore a different approach than any other library we have seen.
-We strongly believe that data is the core of the web and should be the focus of web applications.
+We strongly believe that data is the core of the web and should be the focus of web applications, you shouldn't have to worry about the request or response objects.

 Many web frameworks focus on things like rendering views, defining routes and handling HTTP requests and responses without providing a structure for implementing application logic separate from those secondary concerns.
-The result - even when using the MVC pattern - are big monolithic controllers where your actual application logic and how it is accessed - usually via HTTP - are all mixed up together.
+The result, even when using the MVC pattern, is usually big monolithic app with complex controllers and views or bloated models, where there isn't really a clean separation of concern between your application logic and how it is accessed (usually via HTTP).

 Feathers services bring two important concepts together that help to separate those concerns from how your application works: